Welcome to Biocentric: a community for people challenging the status quo and loving the planet.

 I’ve been working to halt global warming and shut down the fossil fuel industry since I started bike commuting at age 12, and have gone as far as taking civil disobedience action by blocking coal trains and bulldozers with my body.
 Despite this, I recently began to suspect that social media platforms were banning my content due to algorithms (or overzealous employees) convinced that my criticisms of wind power, solar energy, and electric vehicles mean I am a climate change denier.
 Nothing could be further from the truth, but this censorship was a kick I needed: eager to leave behind the toxicity of social media, I migrated to Substack.

-I publish posts here once or twice a week.
+I publish posts here about once a week.
 Almost all the content I share is free and available to everyone who subscribes.
 But this is a reader-supported publication, meaning your financial support makes it possible for me to continue this work.
+Because of the choice I’ve made to prioritize activism over work, I’m poor.
+Every paid subscriber makes a substantial difference to my ability to pay my rent, buy food, and continue organizing.

 Paid subscribers also get access to occasional behind-the-scenes material like works-in-progress, photographs from my life, and more.
 If you want to support what I’m doing, you can also buy my book on my website.
 Thank you!